MCPCapital/HarmonizeProject/README.md

 * ./harmonizeproject.py -CommandLineArgumentsGoHere
 * Ctrl+A , Ctrl+D
 * Feel free to disconnect from the device.
 To resume the terminal use       *screen -r
 * Press ENTER to safely stop the program.
-Using Ctrl+C works but does not formally end the entertainment streaming session for an additional 10 seconds, rendering the lights uncommunicable.
+Using Ctrl+C works but does not formally end the entertainment streaming session and thus, for an additional 10 seconds, the lights are rendered uncommunicable.

 Command line arguments:
-* -v (verbose)
+* -v            Display verbose output
-* -g {#} Use specific entertainment group number
+* -g #          Use specific entertainment group number (#)

 Configurable values within the scripts:
 * 'breadth' within function 'averageimage' - determines the % of the edges of the screen to use in calculations.
 Default is 15%.